RevityDevelopment/Revity-Issue-Tracker/README.md

 # Template

 *Skip out on classified/redacted information.
-Simply put the text [redacted].*
+Simply put the text [redacted].
+Your discord does not count as classified.*
 **Reporter:**
 Who is reporting this?
 Please include discord name for possible contact